 Greenheart continually adheres to the standards required for responsible forest management and complies with all applicable laws and regulations in order to promote rational use of forest resources.
 Greenheart adapts CELOS harvesting system ("CHS") for all its forestry operation in Suriname.
 CHS aims to diminish logging damage and to improve the efficiency of logging operation.
-It is achieved mainly through more focus on planning, timing of operations, directional felling, and winched extraction techniques.
+It is achieved mainly through focus on planning, timing of operations, directional felling, and winched extraction techniques.
 Another important requirement of CHS is that the attention to long-term aspects of forest management goes beyond efforts to minimize damage to vegetation and soil, the entire infrastructure, including the main skid trails, is designed in such a way that it can be utilized again in future.
+Furthermore, we adhere to Police Penal Code of 1875 in order to protect the natural environment in Suriname.

-Other than the harvesting method, CHS also restricts the maximum harvest quantity to not more than $25m^3$ per hectare over a 25-years growth cycle.
-Greenheart's harvested volume in 2020 is $4.1m^3$ (2019: $9.2m^3$) per hectare which is far below the harvesting volume requirement under CHS.
+Other than the harvesting method, CHS also restricts the maximum harvest quantity to not more than 25 m3 per hectare over a 25-years growth cycle.
+Greenheart's harvested volume in 2021 is 4.6 m3 (2020: 4.1 m3) per hectare which is far below the harvesting volume requirement under CHS.